obaldellon/web-upinfo/_posts/s3/2019-03-13-modelisation-avancee-ppc-pl.md

 #
 title: "Modélisation Avancée PPC/PL"
 logo: "logo_blanc.png"
-teaser: "We introduce some scheduling problems, algorithms and general methods (linear and constraint programming)."
+teaser: "We introduce some combinatorial problems, algorithms and general methods such as linear and constraint programming."
 categories:
   - S3
 tags: